10 Best Beans For Pregnancy

 As you can see, the benefits of consuming beans during pregnancy are endless.
 And, there are so many ways to incorporate them into your diet!

-Plus, with so many healthy beans to choose from, there are an infinite amount of recipes out there to choose from.
-If you’re looking for a trusted place to find all the answers you need on eating during pregnancy, plus meal plans, look no further than The Prenatal Nutrition Library.
+Plus, with so many healthy beans to choose from, there are an infinite number of recipes out there to choose from.
+If you’re looking for a trusted place to find all the answers you need on eating during pregnancy, plus easy meal plans and recipes, look no further than The Prenatal Nutrition Library App.

-TPNL will tell you what is safe and not during pregnancy and what is most optimal to give baby the absolute best start to life.
-It’s a searchable database just like Google, but completely evidence-based from a pregnancy registered dietitian.
+TPNL will tell you what is safe and not safe during pregnancy and what is optimal to give your baby the absolute best start to life.
+It’s a searchable database just like Google, but completely evidence-based from a pregnancy-registered dietitian.
 You can even download the app for free to get a sneak peek!

 Beans to eat for pregnancy